briankangdev/motion-menu-consumer/src/components/review/review.md

 - Component test built on Testing Library + Vitest
 - Displaying a shortened version of the review body with a configurable character limit.
 - Displaying a user-readable date format (e.g. "today", "a week ago", etc.).
-- Optional link when clicking wherever on the component
 - Use of the svelte-i18n library for internationalization (i18n).

 ## Usage